What is Explosion Proof?

 What is explosion proof?
 The National Fire Protection Association, or NFPA, set in place a list of standards in regards to the safe installation of electrical wiring and equipment.
 It is important that these standards are strictly follow when designing products for use in any hazardous applications.
 All components installed in hazardous locations will have to meet the criteria set by these definitions in order to ensure the safety of the plant and the personnel.

 At IME, we specialise in making explosion proof enclosures and junction boxes.
 In order to meet the criteria for the explosion proof rating, we ensures that all our enclosures are able to contain any explosions that occur within the housing, preventing any sparks from coming out that can ignite the hazardous environment surrounding it.
 Being explosion proof doesn’t mean it will prevent any explosion from ever happening, but instead, it is the ability to contain and prevent any internal spark or explosion from causing a much larger blast.

 Organisations such as CSA groups and FM Approvals mark products that have been tested and conform to the strict standards set by the NFPA.
 These marks which include ATEX and IECEx, can be used to determine the compliance of the product with the standards.

 The product prototype is first sent to a testing laboratory, where the engineers do rigorous testing to fully ensure that the device is explosion proof.
-If the test is successful, a certificate is granted to the product, and the product will be considered as certified explosion proof, and safe for installation for hazardous applications.
+If the test is successful, a certificate is granted to the product, and the product will be considered as certified, and safe for installation for hazardous applications.